Cleancode404/DLFS/README.md

 # DLFS
-Deep Learning From Scratch with Python using numpy and matlibplot
+Deep Learning From Scratch with Python using numpy and matlibplot library